Ericdmch/Helion_Dynamics/README.md

 ## Project Overview

 Our CanSat will be launched from a rocket and descend via parachute, collecting data on its environment, including temperature, pressure, altitude, and location.
 We aim to achieve a smooth descent while transmitting real-time data to our ground station.

+Our secondary mission, in short, is to test the stress response of algae due to the affects of g-force, temperature and pressure.

 ### Objectives:
 - Accurately measure altitude, temperature, and pressure.